10 Ways to Help Students Revise & Edit Their Writing

 What happens when we do this is we take away the writer’s opportunity to learn.

-I guarantee the vast majority of students when given a paper filled with corrections, will either stuff the paper into a folder never to be seen again or, if they are given the chance to revise, simply fixes the errors by repeating what is written on the paper.
+I guarantee the vast majority of students, when given a paper filled with corrections, will either stuff the paper into a folder never to be seen again or, if they are given a chance to revise, simply fix the errors by repeating what is written on the paper.

 They learn NOTHING!